Benalla railway station: History

-A locomotive shed was provided at Benalla early on, located at the Down end of the station yard.
+A locomotive shed was provided at Benalla early on, at the down end of the station yard.
 Of corrugated iron construction, it could house six engines.
 In 1899, a roundhouse shed was erected, with the old shed used for wagon repairs.
 In 1908, a 70 ft turntable was provided, replaced in 1953 by an electrically driven unit.
-Its use declined after the demise of steam locomotives, and several stalls were removed in 1960, to allow the construction of the parallel standard gauge track.
+Its use declined after the demise of steam locomotives, and several stalls were removed in 1960 to allow the construction of the parallel standard gauge track.

-In 1961, boom barriers replaced interlocked gates at the Nunn Street level crossing, located nearby in the Up direction of the station.
+In 1961, boom barriers replaced interlocked gates at the Nunn Street level crossing, located nearby in the up direction from the station.
 In 1964, a platform was provided on the standard gauge line.
 By 1969, the turntable was booked out of use.

 In 1974, the two-storey section and tower of the 1889 station building were demolished, on the basis that the whole building was too expensive to maintain, and to provide space for a car park.
 The demolition was postponed several times, due to the opposition of various local groups.
 By late 1975, a 3t crane at the station was abolished.
-In 1979, an underpass was provided at the Up end of the station, to replace the footbridge that had been located at the Down end of the station.
+In 1979, an underpass was provided at the up end of the station, to replace the footbridge that had been located at the down end.

-In 1985, the former Way & Works area was replace with a new camp site.
+In 1985, the former Way & Works area was replaced with a new camp site.
 During that time, the former office and crew rooms of the locomotive depot were also demolished, and the passenger facilities in the main station building were also refurbished.
-On 27 April 1988, the former BP and Mobil oil sidings were abolished.
+On 27 April 1988, the former BP and Mobil oil company sidings were abolished.